fraunhoferhhi/DeepCABAC/README.md

 This code implements the encoding and decoding process of DeepCABAC as described in _(insert paper link)_.

-An example code on how to use it can be found under _Tests/test.py_.

 Python binding of the C++ Implementation of deepCABAC using pybind11.

 ## How to install